rakutentech/js-miniapp/js-miniapp-sample/README.md

 - Each commit should have a meaningful message.
 It really helps to figure out where some changes are made, even for adding comments and minor modifications.
 - Try to make the commits as small as possible and avoid several days of work worth big giant commits.
-- _Proposal_: I'd include the JIRA ticket ID on the commit message as well: `git commit -m "MINIBUILD-XXX short description of the commited task"`

 ## Branching policy